hh1de/lapdev-docker/README.md

 #  How to run it

+(lapdev-ws doesn't work yet, so you should update the docker-compose and remove lapdev-ws.
+You have to run lapdev-ws some other way until i have a working image for it.)
   Use `git clone https://github.com/hh1de/lapdev-docker.git`, then run `cd lapdev-docker`.
   Or you could also just copy-paste the contents of the .env and the docker-compose.yml.